Richard “Dick” Beitzel, 92, of Bemidji, MN died Monday, November 18, 2019 at Sanford Bemidji Medical Center.

 Guestbook at www.OlsonSchwartzFuneralHome.com

-To send flowers to Richard "Dick" Earl Beitzel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Dick" Earl Beitzel, please visit our floral store.